I received my Laurea in Mathematics from the University of Milano in 1991, and my Ph.D. in Computer Science from the University of Milano in 1996.

 Analysis of web and social graphs

-Recently, we developed a new algorithm, called HyperANF, that can compute quickly an approximation of the neighbourhood function of large graphs.
+Recently, we developed a new algorithm, called HyperBall, that can approximate quickly a number of geometric centralities and the neighbourhood function of large graphs.
 The algorithm was used to compute for the first time second-order statistics about the distance distribution of a large number of web and social graphs: the results can be accessed at the LAW web site.
-In particular, HyperANF was used to show that Facebook has just four degrees of separation and to compute our open ranking.
+In particular, HyperBall was used to show that Facebook has just four degrees of separation and to compute our open ranking.

-The development of UbiCrawler, WebGraph, and of the software necessary for our large-scale experiments spun a number of other satellite Java projects whose code is available as free software, including fastutil and Managing Gigabytes for Java.
+The development of UbiCrawler, WebGraph, and of the software necessary for our large-scale experiments spun a number of other satellite Java projects whose code is available as free software, including fastutil and MG4J.